-- How to stack the deck to attract a Chinese producer?
+Consequently, How do you stack the deck to attract a Chinese producer?
 Jesse mentioned Chinese studios prefer finished films (which means the risk is all on you).
 However, if you haven’t shot your film, you should have a).
-A completed script, b) a pitch deck c) finance plan, and d) make sure your project cab be exhibited in China (see my link to a blog 4 Ways to Beat the Chinese Censors below).
+A completed script, b) a pitch deck c) a finance plan, and d) make sure your project can be exhibited in China (see my link to a blog 4 Ways to Beat the Chinese Censors below).

-- Learn some Chinese.
-No one expects a westerner to quickly master Mandarin.
+Furthermore, learn some Chinese.
+As a result, no one expects a westerner to quickly master Mandarin.
 Even learning a few words or sentences will be greatly appreciated by your Chinese counterparts.

-And writers, make sure you take advantage of our free trial on The China List.
-This is a membership website to connect writers, producers, talent reps, and financiers in Hollywood and China.
+Lastly, writers, make sure you take advantage of our free trial on The China List.
+Namely, this is a membership website to connect writers, producers, talent reps, and financiers in Hollywood and China.